stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ```

 The framework now supports the general notion of by-reference parameters and the individual use-cases identified above can now be addressed.

+Note that the `IntegerReference` and `Pointer` types are special cases that operate independently of the above.

 ## Updated Parameters